 In order to maintain or maximize positive change from an exercise program, new habits must take the place of the old habits.
 Out with the old and in with the new.

-Intentional behavior change can be broken down into five stages.
+Intentional behavior change can be broken down into 5 stages.
 Research has found that people move through these stages when modifying or changing behavior.
-The time a person stays in each stage is variable, but the steps required to move through the process is not.
-These five stages are very applicable to optimizing outcomes in physical therapy.
+The time a person stays in each stage is variable, but the steps required to move through the process are not.
+These five stages are very applicable to optimizing your outcome in physical therapy.

 Stage 1: Precontemplation